-8 Military spouse lessons from a 10-year military spouse
+8 Military spouse lessons from two decades of military life

 “We are all much stronger than we imagine, and it sometimes takes a deployment to teach us that.” ~The Seasoned Spouse